 It took Nossiter four years to film Mondovino.
 He spent less than two days in Los Angeles earlier this month promoting it.
 I found that astounding.

-It’s not fair to say this but I’m going to anyway: Michael Mondavi seems like a nice, bright polite guy, but his eyes are more than just scary.
+It’s not fair to say this but I’m going to anyway: Michael Mondavi seems like a nice, bright polite guy, but his eyes are a little scary.
 There’s something unworldly about them.
 If he wanted to try acting, he would have have a solid future in this town playing heavies.
 If I were a director I would tell him, “Don’t try and act like a ‘bad guy.’
 Just do your regular thing — smile, tell jokes, maintain an upbeat mood.
 You’re perfect the way you are.”

 I went to a cast and crew screening last night (i.e., Tuesday) of Bobby Roth’s new film, Berkeley.
 It took place at the Laemmle Fairfax, in the middle of an off-and-on rain storm.
 Doing this meant blowing off my latest shot at seeing Old Boy, which I’ll probably wind up seeing on video.

 Roth wrote the Berkeley script and directed it over a two-week period last summer.

 It’s about college kids going through changes, man, in the late `60s and dropping tabs and having lots of sex (the late’ 60s to early `80s was the greatest nookie era in U.S. history) and protesting the Vietnam War.
 It’s also, a little bit, about the shock all this activity to the parents of this generation — i.e., the straight-arrow, fairly patriotic World War II guys.

 The star is Nick Roth, Bobby’s 20 year-old son.
 He’s a very good looking kid with a rock-steady gaze and an unaffected acting style.